oblinger/HookAnchorApp/T/Career/RES/RES Numbers.md

 Next-Generation Behavior Composer for Military Simulation (1 Phase 2)

-Number of dollars and people managed
+#### Number of dollars and people managed
 MR: $25M/yr for 5 years.
 3 teams.  $8M/prime.
-13 profs.
+13 profs per prime
 BL: $15M/yr for 3 years.
 2 teams + BlueTeam
 TL:	$18M/yr for 3 years.
 3 teams.  ($6M per team is a guess, remember it)

+BL
 $4m internal.  $300K/person = 12heads
 $4m / 12profs per prime = $300K per prof.
       4 people = 10% one prof.  1-postdoc.
 2-grads

+~
 MR Prime = 12 + 48 = 60people x 3 primes = 180heads for MR
 BL Prime = 50heads (little smaller).
 20 on Blue = 120heads for BL
 I was managing ~300 heads when both BL and MR were executing.
+~
+120heads for TL since it was similar in size to BL
+11 other funded efforts

 _
 ### - IBM Materials